This webpage was last updated on November 20, 2020.

-In the Lower School, Frances Dickson and Kim Gitnick will each work closely with classroom teachers to provide small group instruction, one-on-one check-ins with students (as needed), and will collaborate and plan with our lower school faculty.
+In the Lower School, Frances Dickson, Kim Gitnick, and Rebecca Mallabone will each work closely with classroom teachers to provide small group instruction, one-on-one check-ins with students (as needed), and will collaborate and plan with our lower school faculty.

 In the Middle School, students in need of organizational and learning support will receive assistance from Mitch Neuger and Kori Riordan, along with classroom teachers, throughout the school day.
 The schedule includes organizational support with learning specialists, tutorial time, and office hours with teachers.

 It’s difficult to answer this question and stick only to the academic side of school.
 When we consider long term effects, social-emotional concerns are front and center in our thinking.
 Our youngest students are sometimes without the language to explain their feelings, while our older students are often seeking autonomy from their parents and thus searching for connections outside of the home to share their struggles.
 SFFS is paying close attention to this, and will continue to for years to come.
 Kids are resilient, but this is a time of high emotions and stress for all of us.